-Students should be aware that all persons applying for certification as a teacher in Alberta will be subject to the following restrictions on eligibility: Except where the Minister of Education decides otherwise, the Registrar, Teacher Certification and Development shall not issue a teaching certificate to:
+Students should be aware that all persons applying for certification as a teacher in Alberta will be subject to the following restrictions on eligibility:

+Except where the Minister of Education decides otherwise, the Registrar, Teacher Development and Certification shall not issue a teaching certificate to:

-a. a person who has been convicted for an indictable offense under the Criminal Code; or b. a person whom the Registrar has reason to believe should not be issued a certificate.
-Applications for a teaching certificate shall be directed to the Registrar.
-As part of the application process, applicants will be asked whether they have a criminal conviction.
-If the response is yes, the nature of the conviction and when and where they were convicted must be detailed.
+- a. a person who has been convicted for an indictable offense under the Criminal Code; or - b. a person whom the Registrar has reason to believe should not be issued a certificate.